doyousketch2/Minetest-ping-sort/README.md

 # Minetest-ping-sort

-Spend a minute tofind the derver nearest you, for the fastest gaming response.
+Spend a minute to find the server nearest you, *for the fastest gaming response.*

 > sudo apt-get install fping
 > ./pingmt.py